encukou/ferrypick/README.md

  2. replaces package name with current dist-git work dir package name
  3. runs `git am --reject` on the product
- 4. if the rejected hunks only touch `Release` and add `%changelog` in spec files, ignore the rejects and run `rpmdev-bumpspec` instead
+ 4. if the rejected hunks only touch `Release` and add `%changelog` in spec files, ignore the rejects and run `rpmdev-bumpspec` instead.
+    (This step is skipped if there's a chance it wouldn't be safe, such if there are as pre-existing `.rej` files.)

 Requires the `rpmdev-bumpspec` tool from [rpmdevtools].